 With desk booking - the number of desks provided should be planned around your maximum demand.
 This means, that in all but the most unusual occasions, you should be able to find an available desk for your required time slot.
 So, with desks, your search is for the time slot you want in the location you want.

 Designing a system to help staff intuitively and quickly book their room and desk requirements is not trivial.
-Two completely different interfaces are required - one optimised for time slot searches (e.g. for desks) and one for availability searches (e.g. for rooms).
+Two completely different interfaces are required - one optimised for availability searches (e.g. for rooms) and one for time slot searches (e.g. for desks).

-So a room booking system which is capable of searching for gaps - won't necessarily suit an expansion into desk booking!
+So a room booking system which is capable of searching for gaps - won't suit your expansion into desk booking!